aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-05-29-index-librorum.md

 The Index was first published under Paul IV in 1559 and the last edition appeared in 1948.
 Paul VI abolished it officially in 1966.

+So what was being banned?
+Mostly theological works it should be said.
+There were famous novels however, judged deleterious to a hypothetical Catholic reader's soul: *Madame Bovary* & *Salammbo*, *Pamela*, *La comedie humaine*, *Les misérables* & *Notre Dame de Paris*.

+Zola's Complete Works are banned, and *Nana* and *La Terre* get a separate ban as well.

+Dante was in trouble for *the Divine Comedy*, Milton for *Paradise Lost* and Dafoe for his *Political history of the devil*.

+And politics and political science got people into conflict with Rome too.
+Zola's celebrated defence of Dreyfuss *J'accuse* is listed, along with Machiavelli's *Il Principe* and Alexandre Dumas writing about divorce.

 * [The repo with all the data and python notebook is here](https://github.com/aodhanlutetiae/index)